Persian literature: Poetry

-So strong is the Persian inclination to versifying everyday expressions that one can encounter poetry in almost every classical work, whether from Persian literature, science, or metaphysics.
-In short, the ability to write in verse form was a pre-requisite for any scholar.
-For example, almost half of Avicenna's medical writings are in verse.
+Poetry was frequently integrated into classical Persian works across various disciplines, including science and metaphysics.
+Writing in verse was a common practice among many scholars.
+For example, it is claimed that almost half of Avicenna's medical writings are in verse.

-Works of the early era of Persian poetry are characterized by strong court patronage, an extravagance of panegyrics, and what is known as سبک فاخر "exalted in style".
-The tradition of royal patronage began perhaps under the Sassanid era and carried over through the Abbasid and Samanid courts into every major Iranian dynasty.
-The Qasida was perhaps the most famous form of panegyric used, though quatrains such as those in Omar Khayyam's Ruba'iyyat are also widely popular.
+Works of the early era of Persian poetry are characterized by strong court patronage, panegyrics, and what is known as سبک فاخر "exalted in style".
+The tradition of royal patronage is claimed to have begun under the Sassanid era and carried over through the Abbasid and Samanid courts into every major Iranian dynasty.
+The Qasida was the most famous form of panegyric used, though quatrains such as those in Omar Khayyam's Ruba'iyyat are also widely popular.

-Khorasani style, whose followers mostly were associated with Greater Khorasan, is characterized by its supercilious diction, dignified tone, and relatively literate language.
+The Khorasani style, whose followers mostly were associated with Greater Khorasan, is characterized by its elevated diction, dignified tone, and literate language.
 The chief representatives of this lyricism are Asjadi, Farrukhi Sistani, Unsuri, and Manuchehri.
 Panegyric masters such as Rudaki were known for their love of nature, their verses abounding with evocative descriptions.

 Through these courts and system of patronage emerged the epic style of poetry, with Ferdowsi's Shahnama at the apex.
-By glorifying the Iranian historical past in heroic and elevated verses, he and other notables such as Daqiqi and Asadi Tusi presented the "Ajam" with a source of pride and inspiration that has helped preserve a sense of identity for the Iranian people over the ages.
+By glorifying the Iranian historical past in heroic verses, he and other notables such as Daqiqi and Asadi Tusi created works that heavily influenced Iranian cultural identity.
 Ferdowsi set a model to be followed by a host of other poets later on.

 The 13th century marks the ascendancy of lyric poetry with the consequent development of the ghazal into a major verse form, as well as the rise of mystical and Sufi poetry.
 This style is often called Araqi (Iraqi) style (Araq-e-Ajam) and is known by its emotional lyric qualities, rich meters, and the relative simplicity of its language.
 Emotional romantic poetry was not something new, however, as works such as Vis o Ramin by As'ad Gorgani, and Yusof o Zoleikha by Am'aq Bokharai exemplify.
 Poets such as Sana'i and Attar (who ostensibly inspired Rumi), Khaqani Shirvani, Anvari, and Nizami, were highly respected ghazal writers.
-However, the elite of this school are Rumi, Saadi, and Hafiz Shirazi.
+However, the most prominent masters of this school are Rumi, Saadi, and Hafiz Shirazi.